ZhijingEu/value-investing-tools/README.md

 ## Theory
 Every company has a set of intrinsic drivers that shape its long-term value, regardless of short-term market noise.

+While there are other predictive scoring systems like F-Score or Z-Score, VIT provides a heuristic/diagnostic framework that helps to structure the comparison between the financial performance of companies along the lens of four key drivers with transparent thresholds.

 These drivers fall into four broad categories:
 - **Profitability** – efficiency in generating returns on capital and margins.
 - **Growth** – ability to scale revenues and earnings over time.
 - **Reinvestment** – discipline and capacity to reinvest earnings to compound value.
 - **Risk** – balance sheet strength and exposure to volatility.

-By scoring these factors consistently across companies and time, we create a deterministic baseline of financial quality that can be compared across industries and cycles.
+By scoring these factors consistently across companies and time, this creates a deterministic baseline of financial quality that can be compared across industries and cycles.

 Unlike relative rankings (z-scores), this framework uses absolute thresholds so that:
 - A score of 5 always means "excellent" in real financial terms, not just "better than peers."